sshaw/copy-as-format/README.md

     (single-line-format text)))
 ```

-Then add an entry to `copy-as-format-format-alist`:
+Then, add an entry to `copy-as-format-format-alist`.
+The key is the format's name
+and the value is the format function:

 ```el
 (add-to-list 'copy-as-format-format-alist '("great-format" some-great-format))